craftcms/docs/docs/3.x/extend/graphql.md

 The term “context” here is deliberately vague because you’re the one that decides what that should be.

-Since Craft elements and field types are relevant to the GraphQL API, their base classes include methods for describing their type names:
+Since Craft elements and field types are integral to the GraphQL API, their base classes include methods for describing their type names:

 - <craft3:craft\base\Element::getGqlTypeName()>
 - <craft3:craft\base\Element::gqlTypeNameByContext()>